zmcartor/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

       }
    }

 The first thing to do is make sure the HTTP RPC interface is enabled.
-This means for gexp we supply the ``--rpc`` flag on startup and for eth the ``-j`` flag.
+This means for gexp we supply the ``--rpc`` flag on startup and for exp the ``-j`` flag.
 In this example we use the gexp node on a private development chain.
 Using this approach we don't need expanse on the real network.

 .. code:: bash